-Evoke Yoga is a premier yoga studio in Hyannis, featuring Bikram style, vinyassa, hatha, yin, and nidra classes, kids classes, along with opportunies to study, meditate, and attend workshops.
+Evoke Yoga is a premier studio in Hyannis, featuring Bikram style, vinyassa, hatha, yin, and nidra classes, kids classes, along with opportunies to study, meditate, and attend workshops.

 Also know as “Bikram”, this 90 minute class of 26 asanas systematically works every muscle, gland, and organ in the body.
 Hot Yoga is an excellent foundation to learn proper alignment and develop strength, flexibility, balance and concentration.
 This classes for all levels, for 90 minutes in 105-109 degrees fahrenheit.